 While Marvel and DC continue their battles for the ultimate shared cinematic universe supremacy, there is another shared cinematic universe that is making its way to the top.
 In 2014, when The Lego Movie released and everything was awesome.
 This year they are expanding the universe with The Lego Batman and going far east to the end of Ninjago.
 The beauty of these movies is that there can be a Dalek in Gotham and Batman can be very well fighting Thanos when he is not busy obsessing over Joker.
-As we eagerly wait for The Lego Batman, let's not forget about Ninjago, which is coming later this year.

 The Lego Ninjago is a toy series that was launched by the company to give their line a far-eastern touch and make way for some martial arts action.
 These toys are all ready to make their Hollywood debut.
 The story revolves around Master Wu (Jackie Chan) who entrusts six teenagers, who are trained in the ninja arts, to save the city of Ninjago.
 The teenagers include Lloyd Garmadon (Dave Franco) the green Ninja, Kai (Michael Pena) the red Ninja, Cole (Fred Armisen) the black Ninja, Jay (Kumail Nanjiani) the blue Ninja, Zane (Zach Woods) the white Ninja and Nya (Abbi Jacobson) the water Ninja.
 Incidentally, the big bad guy they are fighting is none other than Lord Garmadon (Justin Theroux) who is none other than Lloyd's dad ("Lloyd, I am your father" sequence is a must).